 The meaning of ‘First Time Buyer’ is someone who hasn’t previously purchased a property.

 While the term ‘First Time Buyer’ may seem pretty self-explanatory, it is important to know who qualifies as a first time buyer and who doesn’t.
 This is because first time buyers qualify for certain benefits and schemes in place to help them get on the property ladder and buy a house.
+These first time buyer advantages can only be claimed if you meet certain strict criteria, though.

 The first step to getting on the property ladder as a first time buyer is saving for a deposit.
 Taking those first steps to saving up to buy a house can be tricky but there are a number of things you can do to make it a bit easier: